TEAM MEMBERS

 Eduardo Bras (Postdoc 2023-2024) - Now working at BlueLab Wasseranalysesysteme GmbH

-Annalena Reuss (PhD candidate, 2021-2022) - Now working at the Zentrum für Datenverarbeitung, at Uni Tübingen
+Annalena Reuss (PhD candidate, 2021-2022) - Now working at the Zentrum für Datenverarbeitung, at the University of Tübingen

-Konstantinos Axarlis (Erasmus+ student, 2021-2022) - Now PhD student at The Francis Crick Institute
+Konstantinos Axarlis (Erasmus+ student, 2021-2022) - Now PhD candidate at Ilaria Malanchi’s Group at the Francis Crick Institute, London, UK